 Fast fetch and two-way tag synchronization between notmuch and GMail

-This program can pull email and labels (and changes to labels) from your GMail account and store them locally in a maildir with the labels synchronized with a notmuch database.
+This program can pull, and send, email and labels (and changes to labels) from your GMail account and store them locally in a maildir with the labels synchronized with a notmuch database.
 The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

 Lieer will not and can not: